tshaheer/assignment-javaspring/README.md

 Start the sonarqube server before running the above maven command.

-As an alternative you can use Docker to run the sonar server.The project has a docker-compose file for the quick sonarqube server setup which is located in [docker/sonar.yml](docker/sonar.yml)
+As an alternative you can use Docker to run the sonar server.
+The project has a docker-compose file for the quick sonarqube server setup which is located in [docker/sonar.yml](docker/sonar.yml)